 top of page

-Thyroid - The Metabolic Powerhouse
+Thyroid - Metabolic Powerhouse

 Thyroid markers are tested in the blood.
 There are a few markers that should be checked in order to be comprehensive.
 Today, we will keep it incredibly simple in order to understand the bigger picture, but remember there is always more than meets the eye.

 Thyroid Stimulating Hormone (TSH) – this is the marker that is most commonly checked and often, the only marker that is checked.
 TSH is released from the pituitary gland and stimulates the thyroid to produce thyroid hormones.
-If low amounts of thyroid hormones are produced, then that signals the brain to release more TSH.
+If low amounts of thyroid hormones are produced, then this signals the brain to release more TSH.
 This in turn, increases the amount of TSH found in the blood.

 High TSH + Low thyroid hormone production = Hypothyroidism